 With respect to health insurance coverage, in June 2020, the National Health Authority announced that AB-PMJAY scheme benefits would be extended to migrant workers.
-Around 45 days after the announcement, government data suggested that 14.6 lakh migrant workers had availed benefits upday the scheme 32 Women also accounted for 45% of the total authorized benefits.

-under the scheme.22 Women also accounted for 45% of the total authorized hospital admissions under the scheme between April 2020 and June 2021.23 In a PIB press release24 from July 2021, it was stated that beneficiaries under the AB-PMJAY scheme 'automatically' include certain marginalised groups like manual scavenger families and those who are destitute.
-Additionally, domestic workers, street vendors, homebased workers, and construction workers are also among the groups specified in the urban occupation-based criteria.
-As per a RTI filling, the private healthcare admissions greatly outnumbered public ones.
+Around 45 days after the announcement, government data suggested that 14.6 lakh migrant workers had availed benefits under the scheme.22 Women also accounted for 45% of the total authorized hospital admissions under the scheme between April 2020 and June 2021.23 In a PIB press release24 from July 2021, it was stated that beneficiaries under the AB-PMJAY scheme 'automatically' include certain marginalised groups like manual scavenger families and those who are destitute.
+Additionally, domestic workers, street vendors, home-based workers, and construction workers are also among the groups specified in the urban occupation-based criteria.
+As per an RTI filing, the private healthcare admissions greatly outnumbered public ones.
 While this does indicate a need to revamp public healthcare facilities, it also sheds light on the fact that the scheme has made private healthcare accessible for many who would not otherwise be able to avail it.